interfaced/karma-module-resolver-preprocessor/README.md

 A function to be called instead of normal rewriting.

-Takes two arguments:
-* A string containing imported file path,
+Takes a single argument: A string containing imported file path.
-* File object for currently processed file containing some meta information, see [karma preprocessor documentation](http://karma-runner.github.io/3.0/dev/plugins.html).

 Return value: string.